-3. INFORMATION ITEMS
+3. INFORMATION ITEM

 3.A.
-DISCUSSED: Okeechobee Boulevard Corridor Study Update
+DISCUSSED: Okeechobee Boulevard Mobility Study Update

-MS. UYEN DANG, City of West Palm Beach Traffic Engineer, presented this update.
+MS. UYEN DANG, City of West Palm Beach Traffic Engineer presented this update.
 She highlighted the concurrent studies and introduced some quick facts regarding the city of West Palm Beach.
-She noted that West Palm Beach is the third largest city in the region with a growing population, where the majority still prefer to drive.
+She noted that West Palm Beach is the third largest city in the region with a growing population, where the majority of the population still prefers to drive a motor vehicle as their primary mode of transportation.

-MS. DANG, highlighted the downtown area and the ongoing traffic congestion in the area.
-She noted the Okeechobee Boulevard corridor has poor lighting conditions at night and reviewed some key observations regarding the corridor.
-She discussed strategies to improve the area and noted that public outreach has been ongoing and that there were charrettes in early June.
+MS. DANG, highlighted what is reported digitally about the ongoing traffic congestion in the downtown area.
+She reviewed key observations regarding the Okeechobee corridor and noted it is very dark at night, creating a visibility and safety issue for pedestrians and cyclists crossing the road.
+She continued to discuss different strategies on how to improve the area and noted that public outreach has been ongoing and that there were charrettes held in June.

-MS. DANG defined the strategic mobility vision for creating a connected community with increased biking, walking and transit options.
-She pointed out some short-term strategies as well as long-term improvements for the downtown area.
+MS. DANG, continued to define the City's strategic mobility vision for creating a connected community with increased bicycling, walking and multimodal transportation options and pointed out short-term strategies as well as long-term improvements around the city.